 B A C H -m2 +m3 -m2

-I used the generic interval symbols m2 for "minor 2nd" and m3 for "minor 3rd" here instead of the specific Pythagorean ones, because by Bach's time meantone -- which completely reverses the effect of the diatonic and chromatic semitones, making the flats higher than the sharps -- had already been firmly established as the standard tuning for over a century, and Bach himself was helping to establish the well-temperaments (such as Werkmeister's) which would dominate European tuning for about the next century, until the preeminence of 12-edo beginning around 1900.
+I used the generic interval symbols m2 for "minor 2nd" and m3 for "minor 3rd" here instead of the specific pythagorean ones, because by Bach's time meantone -- which completely reverses the effect of the diatonic and chromatic semitones, making the flats higher in pitch than what we today think of as the enharmonically-equivalent sharps -- had already been firmly established as the standard tuning for over a century, and Bach himself was helping to establish the well-temperaments (such as Werckmeister's) which would dominate European tuning for keyboard music for about the next century or more, until the preeminence of 12-edo beginning around the mid-1800s.
 Examples of musical motifs spelling B-A-C-H in 12-edo tuning can be found in scores by Schoenberg, Berg, and Webern.

 German writings about music still use this nomenclature today, so it is applicable to all of the tunings I discuss here.

-This confusion of meaning for the letter B (for the note Bb in German but B in all other languages) is the cause for a serious typographical error in the English translation of Schoenberg's Harmonielehre (see the opening discussion in Monzo, Searching for Schönberg's Pantonality).
+This confusion of meaning for the letter B (for the note Bb in German but B in all other languages) is the cause for a serious typographical error in the English translation of Schoenberg's Harmonielehre (see the opening discussion in Monzo, Searching for Schönberg's Pantonality), where the diagram in the original German text was simply copied verbatim.

 I had a glance at your pages this PM and -- amid many nice things -- wandered over to your page on German note names.
 The presentation doesn't quite work for me, for two reasons: